Pete Padgett: Playing career

 Although rebounding was his specialty, Padgett finished his career with 1,642 points, which at the time was the third-highest in school history.
 He also set a conference-record by accumulating 784 assists (in conference games only).
 As a senior he was honored with the Doc Martie Award, given annually to the University of Nevada's top male athlete.
-Padgett was then chosen in the sixth round (88th overall) by the Atlanta Hawks in the 1976 NBA Draft, but he never played in the league.
+Padgett was then chosen in the sixth round (88th overall) by the Atlanta Hawks in the 1976 NBA draft, but he never played in the league.

 Padgett was a two-sport star who also played baseball.

 Coaching career

 After college, Padgett stayed at school for one additional year to earn his master's degree in education administration.
 In 1977, he began his coaching career at Carson High School in Carson City, Nevada.
 He served as an assistant coach from 1977 to 1980, and then took over head coaching duties in 1980.
 For the next 15 years he guided the school's boys' basketball program before leaving to coach at Reno High School.
 Padgett spent five years at the school, and then prior to the 2000–01 NCAA Division I season he joined the staff at UC Santa Barbara.
-However, his time as an assistant coach at the college level was short-lived, and he resigned after one year to return to Reno High School where he still coaches today.
-In addition to serving as head coach, Padgett serves as the athletic director.
+However, his time as an assistant coach at the college level was short-lived, and he left after one year to return to Reno High School where he coached for another two years before retiring.

 Personal

-Padgett was born in San Jose, California, where his father Jim Padgett, an Oklahoma City native, was teaching and coaching at the time.
-Jim Padgett previously served in the United States Air Force during the Korean War, and later served as the head coach at Cal and Nevada.
-Pete Padgett's mother is Nancy Padgett, who was married to his late father for fifty-eight years.
 Pete and his wife, Debra A. Padgett, have one daughter, Melissa, and one son, David C. Padgett.
 David played basketball for Kansas and Louisville; he later went on to become an assistant at IUPUI and Louisville before being named interim head coach at Louisville in 2017 following revelations of the possible involvement of previous Louisville head coach Rick Pitino in a pay-for-play scandal.